 - meet our regulatory and legal obligations

-The information we collect may include personal identification, contact details, financial information, lending and default history, banking details, personal and trade references and employment or business history, depending on the relationship you wish to have with us.
+The information we collect may include personal identification, contact details, financial information, lending and default history, banking details and transactions, personal and trade references and employment or business history, depending on the relationship you wish to have with us.
 If you choose not to provide this information, our ability to assist you may be restricted.

 The law may require us to retain your personal information for a period of time after our business dealings have finished.
 It is securely stored and disposed of, or de-identified, when no longer required.